SmartFreedom/deepkit/README.md

 Please see the [Wiki](https://github.com/deepkit/deepkit/wiki) for more informmation, especially on [how to get started](https://github.com/deepkit/deepkit/wiki/Get-started).

+## Status

+We're working actively on the first beta version with debugger, linux support, community server (at deepkit.ai), and new documentation.
+Its release is scheduled for february.

 ## Alpha

 The goal of this alpha version is: